 FAQ

 A Master’s Degree in Medicine and Surgery is required.
-It is preferable to be already specialized in Urology, Radiology or Nuclear Medicine.
+It is preferable to already hold a specialization in one of the following areas: Urology, Radiology, Nuclear Medicine, Nephrology, Gynecology, Pediatrics, or Pediatric Surgery.

-Attendees will have the chance to interact with a group of highly qualified professors, and to work in close contact with other field professionals.
+Participants have the opportunity to interact with a highly qualified faculty and work closely with other professionals in the field.